ric2b/Vivaldi-browser/chromium/docs/website/site/developers/webui/index.md

 your WebUI, there is detailed information and additional examples for BUILD files specifically at [WebUI Build Configurations](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_build_configuration.md).

+If you need additional information on how to share TS/HTML/CSS code between multiple (2+) WebUI surfaces, see [Sharing Code in WebUI](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_code_sharing.md).

 ### Debug vs User-Facing UIs
 Before adding a new WebUI, the first question to consider is whether you are creating a user-facing or a debug UI.
 Some differences: